Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 If you want to execute this same code in your local environment machine, just replace the MSIAuthentication class with ServicePrincipalCredentials or any credentials class available for Python.
 An overview of credentials features is available here: [https://docs.microsoft.com/python/azure/python-sdk-azure-authenticate](https://docs.microsoft.com/python/azure/python-sdk-azure-authenticate)

-If you need a fallback mechanism to allow ths code to switch automatically from MSI to loading an auth file (as described in the previous link).
+If you need a fallback mechanism to allow this code to switch automatically from MSI to another approach, you can test for environment variables:

 ```python
 if "APPSETTING_WEBSITE_SITE_NAME" in os.environ: